sarathsreedharan/icaps2024.github.io/content/calls/demos.md

 The extended abstracts and videos for accepted demonstrations will be available to conference participants and will be archived on the conference website.

 ## Summary of Important Dates
-- Submission Deadline: TBD.
+- Submission Deadline: Monday, March 25.
-- Notification of demo acceptance: TBD.
+- Early notification: Thursday, March 28 (including information only about the acceptance of the demos).
+- Full Reviews: Friday, April 19 (including full information about both acceptance and reviews).

 ## System Demo Program Chairs
-- Jiaoyang Li, Carnegie Mellon University (jiaoyangli@cmu.edu)
+- Jiaoyang Li, Carnegie Mellon University (jiaoyangli at cmu dot edu)
-- Sarath Sreedharan, Colorado State University (ssreedh3@colostate.edu)
+- Sarath Sreedharan, Colorado State University (ssreedh3 at colostate dot edu)

 Please direct all questions about the demonstrations program to the system demonstrations chairs.